 f.)
 GPS - Be sure that your GPS device is functioning properly and that you have the necessary charging cables.

 g.)
-Insurance - Be sure to have your proof of insurance in the vehicle at all times in case of accident."
+Insurance - Be sure to have your proof of insurance in the vehicle at all times in case of an accident."

 The ACE Ask A Tech Question, Spring 2013:.
 "With Pothole season right around the corner, why is it important to check my wheel alignment?"

-Answer: "If you car is properly aligned, the benefits are numerous. ;-) For starters, you reduce wear and tear and extend the life of your tires ... saving you money.
+Answer: "If your car is properly aligned, the benefits are numerous. ;-) For starters, you reduce wear and tear and extend the life of your tires ... saving you money.
 Proper alignment will also help improve the performance and handling of your vehicle, maximizing your comfort while improving your fuel economy.
 More importantly, your safety and that of your passengers is at risk when your vehicle is out of alignment.

 As the Spring season approaches and the prospect of dodging Potholes will become all too evident, why not get your vehicle to Auto Collision Experts (ACE) for a 2-wheel or 4-wheel alignment today.
 Make an appointment with our Lincoln Avenue Shop today by calling (970) 493 1819."